 - 49. Table 3 below shows the debt repayment costs position.
-As discussed earlier in this report the budgets have been revised for a £500,000 saving that was budgeted to be achieved from reduced expenditure on the capital programme. - 50.
-Even with the £500,000 reduction in the budgets an underspend of £42,400 is forecasts at year end.
+As discussed earlier in this report, the budgets have been revised for a £500,000 saving that was budget to be achieved from reduced expenditure on the capital programme. - 50.
+Even with the £500,000 reduction in the budget, an underspend of £227,900 is forecast at year end.
 This is made up of a number of items which are discussed below.